Common Water Heater Problems

 Not Enough Hot Water

-Getting zeroor insufficient warm water out of your tap?
-If you have a gas water heater, there could be an issue with the pilot light.
+Getting zeroor insufficient heated water out of your tap?
+If you have a gas water heater, the pilot light could be malfunctioning.

-If you’re not confident in how to investigate this, give us a call.
+If you’re not confident in how to figure this out, get in touch with us.
 We’ll manage the problem.

-A lack of hot water may also be a sign that your water heater is on its last leg and needs to be replaced.
+A lack of hot water may also mean that your water heater is on its last leg and needs to be replaced.

 Water is Too Hot or Too Cold